stanmaz/BBOalert/README.md

 BBOalert has similar functionality as "Full Disclosure" which is no longer supported by BBO.
 One difference should be emphasized :

 - "Full Disclosure" served the purpose of formal and complete description of a bidding system to be maintained on BBO server.
-The readability of the code is extremely low due to its complexity
+The readability of the code is extremely low due to its complexity.
 - BBOalert is strictly for personal use and should help to automate the disclosure of specific agreements.
 The simplicity of the code makes it readable.

+The program can read "Full Disclosure" old BSS files.

 BBOalert is useful for all types of BBO users :